fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 # FyroxEd Overview

-FyroxEd - is the native editor of Fyrox, it is made for one purpose - be integrated game development environment, that allows you to build your game from start to finish with relatively low effort.
+FyroxEd - is the native editor of Fyrox, it is made for one purpose - be integrated game development environment, that helps you to build your game from start to finish with relatively low effort.

-You'll be spending a lot of time in the editor (FyroxEd), so you should get familiar with it and learn how to use its basic functionality.
-This chapter will guide you through basics, advanced topics will be covered in respective chapters.
+You'll be spending a lot of time in the editor, so you should get familiar with it and learn how to use its basic functionality.
+This chapter will guide you through the basics, advanced topics will be covered in respective chapters.

 ## Windows